National Institute of Justice: Technical working groups

 Technical working groups (or TWGs) were created by the National Institute of Justice to create crime scene guides for state and local law enforcement.
 The guides were individually developed by a separate Technical Working Group tasked with a single topic.
 The groups were a multidisciplinary group of content-area experts from across the United States.
 The groups included urban and rural jurisdictions as well as Federal agencies representatives.
 Each participating member was experienced in the area of crime scene investigation and evidence collection in the criminal justice system from the standpoints of law enforcement, prosecution, defense, or forensic science.
 The Technical Working Groups were designed to be short term in duration to respond to a topic.
-Longer term groups exists under other organizations such as the FBI's Scientific Working Group (SWG's) on Digital Evidence.
+Longer term groups exist under other organizations such as the FBI's Scientific Working Group (SWG's) on Digital Evidence.

 Technology Working Group topics have included:

 During the several years of their existence they developed numerous guides including the following: